 But here’s the rub …

-… no matter how much I came to understand the man, and no matter how intensely I have come to love him, I still couldn’t expunge the rage that still burnt in my heart, left over from things my father had done when I was a boy.
+… no matter how much I came to understand the man, and no matter how intensely I came to love him, I still couldn’t expunge the primal rage that burnt in my heart – the residue of things my father had done to me when I was a boy.

 A strange dichotomy.

-It’s very strange to have a head that accepts, understands and loves, and a body that still feels this irrational burning rage..
+It’s very strange to have a mind that accepts, understands and loves, in a body that still feels this irrational burning rage..

-Which is where the conversation with my friend turned to forgiveness.
-What it actually means as a workable life skill.
+Which is where the conversation with my friend turned to forgiveness, and what it actually means as a workable life skill.

 Because he felt similar to me – a weird dichotomy of adult love and appreciation, and childish resentment and hate.